Danishshaik263/Arthemy_Live-Tuner-SDXL-ComfyUI/README.md

-# Arthemy Live Tuner SDXL ComfyUI
+# Arthemy Live Tuner SDXL • ComfyUI nodes
 ComfyUI nodes useful to Tweak SDXL, Illustrious, and NAI models by adjusting specific 'slices'.
 These nodes break the U-Net and CLIP into areas of application (like Style, Lighting, Word Logic...) and use individual weights to boost or lower the intensity of any of those sections without training.

 ![Arthemy Tuner Interface](assets/Presentation-ArthemyLiveTunerSDXL.webp)